GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 ### View initiators and dependencies {: #initiators-dependencies }

-To view the initiators and dependencies of a request, hold Shift and hover over the request in the Requests table.
+To view the initiators and dependencies of a request, hold <kbd>Shift</kbd> and hover over the request in the Requests table.
 DevTools colors initiators green, and dependencies red.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/mZ595sGwSfA6lZMzWbXy.png", alt="Viewing the initiators and dependencies of a request.", width="800", height="388" %}